microsoft/vscode-docs/docs/extensionAPI/extension-points.md

 ## `contributes.menus`

-Contribute a menu item for a command to the editor or explorer.
-The menu item definition basically contains the command that should be invoked when selected and the condition under which the item should show.
-The latter is defined with the `when`-clause which is the same as the keybindings [`when`](/docs/customization/keybindings.md).
-In addition to the mandatory `command` property an alternative command can be defined using the `alt`-property.
-It will be shown and invoked when pressing `Alt` while hovering over a menu item.
+Contribute a menu item for a command to the editor or Explorer.
+The menu item definition contains the command that should be invoked when selected and the condition under which the item should show.
+The later is defined with the `when`-clause which is the same as the keybindings [`when`](/docs/customization/keybindings.md).
+In addition to the mandatory `command` property, an alternative command can be defined using the `alt`-property.
+It will be shown and invoked when pressing `kbstyle(Alt)` while hovering over a menu item.
 Last, a `group`-property defines sorting and grouping of menu items.
 The `navigation` group is special as it will always be sorted to the top/beginning of a menu.

->**Note:** When a command is invoked from a (context) menu, VS Code tries to infer the currently selected resource and passes that as parameter when invoking the command.
-For instance, a menu item inside the explorer is passed the URI of the selected resource and a menu item inside an editor is passed the URI of the document.
+>**Note:** When a command is invoked from a (context) menu, VS Code tries to infer the currently selected resource and passes that as a parameter when invoking the command.
+For instance, a menu item inside the Explorer is passed the URI of the selected resource and a menu item inside an editor is passed the URI of the document.

 In addition to a title, commands can also define icons which VS Code will show in the editor menu bar.